 The Company believes that participation in a long-term incentive program encourages a perspective of ownership by providing an equity stake in the Company.
 The Company also believes that participation in a long-term incentive program should increase with higher levels of responsibility, as individuals in leadership roles have the greatest influence on the Company's strategic direction and results over time.
-The Company grants restricted stock and/or stock option awards annually each year on or about December 1.
+Prior to 2014, the Company granted restricted stock and/or stock option awards each year on or about December 1.
+In 2014, the